At which campus can I study this program?

 Entrance to Major

-Entry to the Mathematical Sciences Secondary Education option requires the following additional requirements:
+Entry to the Mathematical Sciences General Option requires the following:

-- a minimum cumulative grade-point average of 3.0
+- a cumulative grade-point average of 2.0 or higher

-- completion of ENGL 15 or ENGL 30H and three credits of literature from approved list with a C or higher grade
+- completion of ENGL 15 or ENGL 30H, three credits of literature from approved list, MATH 140 and MATH 141 each with a grade of C or higher

 Following entrance to the major, students in the Mathematical Sciences Secondary Education option will be evaluated for retention in the program based on: